Bob Iger calls Florida actions against Disney World 'anti-business' | KRDO

 Redfern's comments came before Iger made his comments at the shareholders' meeting.
 Following Iger's remarks, DeSantis' office replied, "While a company has First Amendment rights, it does not have the right to run its own government and operate outside the bounds of Florida law.
 The Florida Legislature and Gov. DeSantis worked to put Disney on an even playing field, and Disney got caught attempting to undermine Florida's duly-enacted legislation in the 11th hour."

-Disney took a position against the so-called “don’t say gay” bill after some Disney employees called on it to speak out against the legislation.
-Iger said the Disney may “not have handled the position it took very well.”
+Disney took a position against the "Don't Say Gay" bill after some Disney employees called on it to speak out against the legislation.
+Iger said the Disney may "not have handled the position it took very well."

 "We love the state of Florida," Iger said.
 "I think that's reflected in not only how much we've invested over the last 50 years, but how much we've given back in jobs and community service, taxes, tourism, of course.
 We've also always appreciated what the state has done for us.
 It's been a two-way street."